whiplashomega/elthelas2/data/spellsv2/acid-splash.markdown

 **Damage**: [ { "dice": "1d6", label: "acid", "damagebonus": 0, "addstat": false, "prof": false, "higherlevels": "" } ]

-You create an acidic bubble and hurl it at a point within range, where it explodes in a 1m radius sphere.
+You create an acidic bubble and hurl it at a point within range, where it explodes in a 5-foot-radius sphere.
 Each creature in that sphere must succeed on a Dexterity saving throw or take 1d6 Acid damage.

 This spell's damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).